MoeinTavakoli/prometheus-installer/README.md

      you can check out all version from [here](https://github.com/prometheus/prometheus/releases)

-grant execute access to files
+Grant execute access to files

   - `sudo chmod a+x *.sh`

-install dependencies and install prometheus:
+Install dependencies and install prometheus:

   - `source requirement.sh && source install.sh`